 Q6.
 Now can you guess from what distance can an eagle in the sky can see a roti on the ground?

 Answer: An eagle has a very powerful sight.
-It can see a roti on ground from a distance of two kilometer range.
+It can see a roti on the ground from a distance of two kilometres.

 Q1.
 The names of ten animals whose ears can be seen.

-Answer: Animals whose ears can be seen are elephant, deer, dog, goat, zebra, lion, cow, cat, buffalo, and sheep.
+Answer: Animals whose ears can be seen are elephants, deer, dogs, goats, zebra, lions, cows, cats, buffalo, and sheep.